Markouk Bread started its flatbread business at the Cape Ann Farmers

 We prepare and sell a variety of foods typically found in Lebanese meals.
 Many of our recipes originate from a small village in the Bekaa Valley.
-We also sell some new items that fuse local taste with our All the breads and pastries are either prepared and sold fresh daily at our business.
+We also sell some new items that fuse local taste with our All the food is prepared and sold fresh daily at our business.
 We use the